willh003/TemporalOT/README.md

 python main.py reward_fn="coverage" env_name="door-close-v2" num_demos=2
 ```

-Scripts for a single train run or a batched train run over different parameters are available in single.sh and multi.sh.
+`single.sh` runs a single train run, and `multi.sh` runs a slurm batch job, allowing you to run with different configurations (especially useful for running baselines and multiple seeds).
+By default, `multi.sh` will submit jobs to g2, not portal-cornell.

 ## Eval